KamaliSepanta84/Restaurant-Management-Software/README.md

 Python: Core logic and database handling. <br>
 SQLite: Database for managing orders and menu items. <br>
 Tkinter: GUI for easy interaction with the system <br>

+## My Future Plans 🌟
+This software is a step toward making restaurant operations more efficient.
+While it currently handles orders and receipts, I plan to expand it with additional features such as inventory management, employee scheduling, and reporting tools to further improve restaurant operations. <br>

+Thank you for checking out my project!
+I’m excited to continue improving it and explore more ways to make restaurant management easier. 🍴